jails-org/jails-org.github.io/docs/components.md

 It's not that complicated to setup a Jails app, but you can clone the [Twitter App](https://github.com/jails-org/Demos/tree/master/Twitter) in order to save some time and play with it a little.

-The [Twitter App](https://github.com/jails-org/Demos/tree/master/Twitter) is also updated with Jails guidelines and best practices, you just need to clone it you'll be ready to go!
+The [Twitter App](https://github.com/jails-org/Demos/tree/master/Twitter) is also updated with Jails guidelines and best practices, you just need to clone it and you'll be ready to go!

 ---